-First, you will exit the bus to be stamped out of Malaysia; leave your luggage on the bus.
-After being stamped out of Singapore, the bus will continue across the Causeway bridge for another 10 - 15 minutes, then you will exit at the Malaysian border to be stamped into Malaysia.
+If you arrive at the border by bus, you will exit the bus and leave your checked luggage, but take your personal items with you.
+After being stamped out of Singapore, the bus will continue across the bridge for another 10 to 15 minutes, then you will exit at the Malaysian border to be stamped into Malaysia.
+For obvious reasons, this takes a little longer.
 Bring your luggage with you this time, as it must be screened before you enter Malaysia.
-The same bus will be waiting for you on the other side of the border as you exit.
+If you or someone else is delayed, the bus will wait.

 Before you rent a car in Singapore, double-check with the rental company that you'll be allowed to cross the border with it.
 To cross the border in a car, you must pass through the Tuas checkpoint where you'll park next to a booth to have your passport stamped out of Singapore and then continue on to the Malaysian checkpoint, where you'll go through the same process.

 To prepare for a quick and easy crossing, make sure you have your exit card ready and mark the page in your passport that has your last stamp so that the border agent doesn't have to search for it.
 You should also have your entry card for Malaysia completely filled out before getting into the immigration queue.
 If coming from Malaysia into Singapore, be aware that Singapore has very strict customs laws and restrictions for bringing in alcohol and cigarettes.
 You must declare whatever you are carrying or risk a big fine.